-75 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+44 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-overall with either an environmental or social objective.
-What is the minimum share of socially sustainable investments?
+are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU

+The minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy is 1%.
+However, the minimum proportion held in the Portfolio may be higher than 1% and may vary depending on the investment opportunities available and the allocation to sustainable investments with a social objective.
+In any case, the Portfolio will hold a minimum proportion of 5% of sustainable investments overall with either an environmental or social objective.

 The minimum share of sustainable investments with a social objective is 1%.
 However, the minimum proportion held in the Portfolio may be higher than 1% and may vary depending on the investment opportunities available and the allocation to sustainable investments with an environmental objective.
 In any case, the Portfolio will hold a minimum proportion of 5% of sustainable investments overall with either an environmental or social objective.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

 Other investments include (i) ancillary liquid assets (i.e. bank deposit at sight) which are held for the purposes of liquidity management; (ii) bank deposits, money market instruments or money market funds held for treasury purposes; and (iii) derivatives for hedging purposes.

 For ancillary liquid assets, bank deposits and derivatives, ESG considerations are integrated into the counterparty risk assessment.

 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Reference The Portfolio does not use the MSCI Europe Index to measure whether it attains the environmental and/or social characteristics that the Portfolio promotes. benchmarks are indexes to measure whether the financial product attains the • How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product? environmental or social characteristics Not applicable that they promote. • How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
-Not applicable • How does the designated index differ from a relevant broad market index?
-Not applicable • Where can the methodology used for the calculation of the designated index be found?
-Not applicable Www Where can I find more product specific information online?
-More product-specific information can be found on the website below by searching for your particular Portfolio and accessing the Portfolio's Key Documents by selecting your share class: https://www.columbiathreadneedle.lu/en/retl/our-funds/find-your-fund investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social obje and that t investee companies good gove practices.
+The Portfolio does not use the MSCI Europe Index to measure whether it attains the environmental and/or social characteristics that the Portfolio promotes.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

+• How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

+• How does the designated index differ from a relevant broad market index?

+Where can the methodology used for the calculation of the designated index be found?

+More product-specific information can be found on the website below by searching for your particular Portfolio and accessing the Portfolio's Key Documents by selecting your share class:

-Threadneedle (Lux) - Global Focus76
+CT (Lux) Global Focus